intuition-dev/intuDocs/docs/ts.md

 (of course you have to load any polyfills like promises, fetch or what you need)

-And normally you run that command at the root of your web-app; but don't use it for server side nodejs.
+And normally you run that command at the root of your web-app; but don't use it for server-side nodejs.

 ## Services